Baggy green

 There are several interesting facts associated with baggy green:

-• At one time, famous Australian cricketers wore caps not only on the field, but also outside it.
+• At one time, famous Australian cricketers wore baggy greens not only on the field, but also outside it.
 So thanks to them, baggy green became even more popular.
 Bill Lawry cleaned his household in this headdress (he kept pigeons).
 Bill Ponsford was seen wearing a cap when he was painting a fence.

 Nisha Bhavani